How Many National Parks Are There?

 South Rim of the Grand Canyon in 2013.

-South Rim of the Grand Canyon in 2013.
+South Rim of the Grand Canyon National Park in 2013.
 Source: Murray Foubister

 National parks are areas that have been designated by the United States government as protected land.
 These 63 national treasures are usually chosen for their natural beauty, unique geological features, or historical significance.
 Some of the most popular national parks include: